-Nxumalo’s difficulties began when he took the entrepreneurship leap, in the aftermath of the global recession and only a month after getting married.
+Nxumalo’s difficulties began soon after he took the leap into entrepreneurship in the aftermath of the global recession and only a month after getting married.
 “Everyone asked if it was the right time to start a business, if I did not want to wait until everyone had recovered and if I was certain I wanted to leave my job.”

 “One can only imagine the amount of pressure I had to deal with.
 I was just starting a new life and now I was bringing my wife into this whole thing.”

-SME South Africa speaks to Nxumalo about the struggles of feeling like a failure and the light at the end of the tunnel.
+SME South Africa speaks to Nxumalo about the struggles of facing failure and finding the light at the end of the tunnel.